 - Complete the GHC Admissions Application.

 - High schools might have deadlines that are before GHC's Dual Enrollment deadline - GHC defers to the high school's deadline.

-- Student and parent/guardian - complete the online Georgia Student Finance Dual Enrollment Funding Application.
+- Student and parent/guardian complete the online Georgia Student Finance Commission DE Funding application.

 - Submit official high school transcript or homeschool requirements.

 - Submit college transcripts (if attended dual enrollment classes at another institution).